krekiehn/DiffuseVAE/README.md

 | Interpolate in the VAE/DDPM latent space using DiffuseVAE 	|    `scripts/interpolate.sh`   	|

 For computing the evaluation metrics (FID, IS etc.), we use the [torch-fidelity](https://github.com/toshas/torch-fidelity) package.
 See `scripts/fid.sh` for some sample usage examples.
+## CheXpert preprocessing

+`scripts/preprocess_chexpert.py` converts the raw JPG/PNG chest X-rays to a cleaned dataset using common steps from the literature (CLAHE contrast enhancement and resizing).

 ## Pretrained checkpoints